 - Dishwasher – Dishwashers are responsible for operating all dishwashing equipment.
 They clean dishes, flatware, and glasses in a timely manner so that the turnover rate in the dining room is maintained.
 They are also responsible for cleaning pots, pans, and cooking utensils for the kitchen staff.

-Improving Communication Between the BOH and FOH
+Improving Communication between the BOH and FOH

 All businesses can benefit from improved communication between staff members.
-Because the role of front of house and back of house employees is so different, it can sometimes lead to misunderstandings that affect the quality of your guests’ dining experience.
+Because the roles of front of house and back of house employees are so different, it can sometimes lead to misunderstandings that affect the quality of your guests’ dining experience.
 In order to provide the best service possible for your guests, you can adopt some of these practices to encourage better communication and teamwork between your front of house and back of house teams.

 Add Prep Work to the Servers’ List of Side Work

 Requiring your servers to cut bar garnishes or salad bar ingredients gets them in the kitchen and makes them more invested in the cooking process.
 Assigning minor kitchen tasks to your servers frees up the kitchen staff to handle more involved prep work.
 It also provides more contact opportunities between servers and cooks.
 Camaraderie forms when you’re chopping vegetables side by side.